covid-visualizer/alpha/README.md

 Geographic regions are universally referred to as "counties."
 That is a reflection of the application focus of the original implementation.

+Sometimes, if you are graphing several counties in one plot, the title of the plot may get so wide as to chop off the beginning and the end.
+If this matters, reduce the number of counties in the plot, or shorten the "short name" for the counties.

 <a name="features"></a>
 # Features

 CoronaCurves produces four classes of graphs, some of which include interesting quantitative data.
 In limited areas, it is designed to reflect data uncertainties.
 All data are imported from a spreadsheet (.csv) file.

 * Plot 0 -- simple graph of cases over time for multiple geographic regions, on a linear axis
-    * You can define as many geographic regions you want.
-You can use spreadsheet column-summation to define composite geographical areas from smaller ones.
+    * You can define as many counties (geographic regions) you want.
+You can use spreadsheet column-summation to define composite counties from smaller ones.
+    * You can graph multiple counties on one plot.
+    * You can annotate each county's line with a mark indicating when the county began lockdown.
     * Example

 * Plot 1 -- same as Plot 0, but with a logarithmic y-axis